Beyond These Walls

 What it is

-Beyond These Walls was a three-year initiative to eliminate the mortgage on Chapel Hill Church’s physical campus and redeploy debt-service funds into service for God…investing those newly available resources into ministry beyond the walls of our church.
+Beyond These Walls was a three-year initiative to eliminate the mortgage on Chapel Hill Church’s physical campus and redeploy debt-service funds into service for God…investing those newly available resources to be a blessing beyond the walls of our church.

 Beyond These Walls enables Chapel Hill to generously live out God’s call for making disciples, sending leaders, and loving our neighbors.
-In doing so, we’re guided by the words of the apostle Paul in Romans 13:8: “Owe no one anything, except to love each other.”
+We are guided by the words of the apostle Paul in Romans 13:8: “Owe no one anything, except to love each other.”

 You can be a part of this ongoing commitment!